Azure/terraform-azurerm-avm-res-containerservice-managedcluster/README.md

 ### <a name="input_automatic_upgrade_channel"></a> [automatic\_upgrade\_channel](#input\_automatic\_upgrade\_channel)

-Description: The automatic upgrade channel for the Kubernetes cluster.
+Description: (Optional) The upgrade channel for this Kubernetes Cluster.
+Possible values are `patch`, `rapid`, `node-image` and `stable`.
+By default automatic-upgrades are turned off.
+Note that you cannot specify the patch version using `kubernetes_version` or `orchestrator_version` when using the `patch` upgrade channel.
+See [the documentation](https://learn.microsoft.com/en-us/azure/aks/auto-upgrade-cluster) for more information

 Type: `string`

-Default: `"node-image"`
+Default: `null`

 ### <a name="input_azure_active_directory_role_based_access_control"></a> [azure\_active\_directory\_role\_based\_access\_control](#input\_azure\_active\_directory\_role\_based\_access\_control)